Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.rst

 Checks index sizes and consistent engine and collation use in MySQL/MariaDB schemas.
 Logic is taken from `MySQLTuner script <https://github.com/major/MySQLTuner-perl>`_, v1.9.8.

+Hints:

+* On RHEL 7+, the Python MySQL Connector can be installed with ``pip3 install mysql-connector-python``
+* Compared to check_mysql / MySQLTuner this check currently:

+    * supports only simple login with username/password (not via SSL/TLS)
+    * does not support a connection via socket

 Fact Sheet
 ----------